-- to reduce large massing and create a finegrained rhythm for passersby; - Avoiding large blank walls and uninterrupted building masses; and - For larger building masses, allowing for midblock passageway corridors to the full width of the building that connect to pedestrian circulation routes and open spaces. - ii.
-Heights: Maintain the human-scale of campus while supporting efficient use of space and minimal building footprints by: - Requiring a minimum height of four storeys for new residential buildings, including mixed-use buildings with a residential component, except near the edge of campus; - Encouraging other buildings including academic buildings to be a minimum of four storeys, except near the edge of campus; - Encouraging greater heights or significant architectural treatments at gateways - where not adjacent to neighbouring residential areas - to enhance visual prominence, campus identity, and way-finding; and - For buildings taller than four storeys located outside Ring Road, having regard for
+- avoiding large blank walls and uninterrupted building masses; and - for larger building masses, allowing for midblock passageway corridors to the full width of the building that connect to pedestrian circulation routes and open spaces. - ii.
+Heights: Maintain the human-scale of campus while supporting efficient use of space and minimal building footprints by: - requiring a minimum height of four storeys for new residential buildings, including mixed-use buildings with a residential component, except near the edge of campus; - encouraging other buildings including academic buildings to be a minimum of four storeys, except near the edge of campus; - encouraging greater heights or significant architectural treatments at gateways - where not adjacent to neighbouring residential areas - to enhance visual prominence, campus identity, and way-finding; and - for buildings taller than four storeys located outside Ring Road, having regard for neighbouring communities through height transitions near campus boundaries.

-- neighbouring communities through height transitions near campus boundaries. - iii.
+- iii.
 Visual Permeability: Design transparent facades (i.e. glass doors and windows) at grade within the parameters of green building design to encourage: safety through natural surveillance of internal and external activity; a sense of welcome; maximization of natural light; and visual interest for individuals both inside and outside buildings.
-Apply this guideline in particular for: - Buildings fronting streets, open spaces, and primary circulation corridors; and - Perimeter pedestrian circulation routes within buildings, through internal courtyards, and through direct passageways and breezeways through buildings. - iv.
+Apply this guideline in particular for: - buildings fronting streets, open spaces, and primary circulation corridors; and - perimeter pedestrian circulation routes within buildings, through internal courtyards, and through direct passageways and breezeways through buildings. - iv.
 Sunlight and Shadow: Design new buildings and building additions without causing undue shadow impacts on adjacent buildings and open spaces, and in particular in the Quadrangle, plazas, and commons.
 Encourage adequate sunlight penetration for other, more intimate spaces, such as internal courtyards and linear spaces between buildings, especially during the fall and winter seasons.

-Transparent Facades Adjacent to Pedestrian Connections and Outdoor Spaces (UVic) Photo credit at right: Alice Wu
+Transparent Facades Adjacent to Pedestrian Connections and Outdoor Spaces (UVic) Photo credit at right: Alice Wu - v.

-- v.
 Climate and Weather Protection: Support a comfortable walking environment throughout the year by integrating protected walkway features into buildings designs, such as canopies and roof overhangs (including over cycling facilities); maintaining and creating short walking distances between buildings; siting building entrances to correspond with a connected network of pathways; and providing other shelter from rain. - vi.
-Character and Heritage: Enhance the character and quality of buildings, support First Nations expression, and build on UVic's historic architectural legacy and distinct identity as a west coast, island campus by: - Designing new buildings and additions that complement and enhance the existing built form and west coast character;
+Character and Heritage: Enhance the character and quality of buildings, support First Nations expression, and build on UVic's historic architectural legacy and distinct identity as a west coast, island campus by: - designing new buildings and additions that complement and enhance the existing built form and west coast character;

-- Encouraging expression of First Nations culture and heritage in building and site design; - Choosing materials that are locally sourced, sustainable, durable, and easily maintained; - In important and strategic location, supporting development of signature architecture and landmark buildings that are characterized by high quality design and distinctiveness, while maintaining sensitivity and complementarity to existing campus character; - Using buildings where appropriate to define and structure views into and throughout campus, and to assist in way-finding; and - Exploring the opportunity to preserve the historic former military Huts R and Y.
+- encouraging expression of First Nations culture and heritage in building and site design; - choosing materials that are locally sourced, sustainable, durable, and easily maintained; - in important and strategic locations, supporting development of signature architecture and landmark buildings that are characterized by high-quality design and distinctiveness, while maintaining sensitivity and complementarity to existing campus character; - using buildings where appropriate to define and structure views into and throughout campus, and to assist in way-finding; and - exploring the opportunity to preserve the historic former military Huts R and Y.

-The First Peoples House: A strong example of a distinctly West Coast and indigenous.
-It was designed based on research on pre-contact longhouses in Coast Salish Territory, and reflects modern and traditional values of the Coast and Straights Salish Peoples.
+The First Peoples House: A strong example of a distinctly West Coast and indigenous building.
+It was designed based on research on pre-contact longhouses in Coast Salish Territory, and reflects modern and traditional values of the Coast and Straits Salish Peoples.
 (UVic)